rafeerahman/Anonymizer/deliverable-1/planning.md

 * Get to know each other on a more personal level.
 * Provide a few sentences on what you did and share a picture or other evidence of your team building activity.
 * Share at least three fun facts from members of you team (total not 3 for each member).

+Our team met up last weekend to do an escape room, followed by dinner at a nearby restaurant.
+The escape room was fun and challenging, we nearly solved it within the time limit.

+TODO: add evidence

+Fun facts:
+- Nathan was born in Hawaii
+TODO: add more

 #### Q7: What are the roles & responsibilities on the team?